CraterCrash/godot-orchestrator-docs/docs/getting-started/step-by-step/index.md

 If you need a reminder of how to do that, see the [Add angular speed](#add-angular-speed) section.

 With the `direction` variable setup, drag the `direction` variable from the **Component** panel onto the graph **3** times.
-Each time, making sure to select that you want to create a **Get direction** node.
+Each time, making sure to select that you want to create a **Set direction** node.

 Now one of the cleanest ways to represent a sequence of operations, like checking two `if` (**Branch**) conditions followed by some logic that will run based on the prior stages is to use a **Sequence** node.
 In our case, we're going to create a **Sequence** node that will have **4** output execution pins, one to initialize our `direction` variable, two to handle the two `if` checks, and lastly one to handle the incrementing of the `rotation`.